Demographics of Colombia: Urbanization

 Movement from rural to urban areas was very heavy in the middle of the twentieth century, but has since tapered off.
 The urban population increased from 29% of the total population in 1938, to 52% in 1964 and about 70% by 1990.
 Currently the figure is about 77%.
-The list of the most populated cities in the country only contains the population living in the urban area of the municipalities, according to the results of the 2018 population census.
+The list of the most populated municipalities and districts in the country only contains those whose population surpasses 150.000 inhabitants.